-For any retailer to be successful online and offline, a positive customer perception is essential.
-This helps build brand loyalty, customer retention and your company’s reputation.
-Perceptions of customer service will impact on whether a consumer uses your services in the first instance and also if they return.
+For any retailer to be successful online and offline, positive customer perception is essential.
+This helps build brand loyalty, customer retention, and your company’s reputation.
+Perceptions of customer service will impact whether a consumer uses your services in the first instance and also if they return.

 There are many qualities that can shape customer service perceptions.
-Increasing demand from consumers, especially for faster deliveries and other services, play an important part and can’t be ignored by ecommerce and online retailers.
+Increasing demand from consumers, especially for faster deliveries and other services, plays an important part and can’t be ignored by eCommerce and online retailers.

 The Importance of Customer Perception

 A company’s own perception and how customers perceive them can vary greatly.
 This can make customer perception difficult to measure unless a thorough survey is undertaken of both new and existing customers.
 Being aware of your customer perception is vital as it can make or break a brand in many cases.
 If you have a positive customer perception then maintaining this will be the aim, whereas should it be mostly negative then turning this round will be the goal.

 Customer perception isn’t just about getting great value though, so simply cutting your prices or offering free delivery is unlikely to change much.
 There are all sorts of little things that can affect and improve customer service perception, such as a demonstrative caring attitude, making special exceptions or simply meeting your promises.